notkisk/PolicePlus/README.md

-Police License Plate Recognition App
+Mobile App to Track Car Status for Police

 📌 Overview